sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 The command will ask for the password of 'homer' on the command line.
 If you don't want to type the password each time, specify ``--netrc`` and store the password in the ``.netrc`` file in your home dir.
 Make sure it is not readable by others (``chmod 600 .netrc``).
 See ``man curl`` for more details.

 .. note:: It is possible to specify the password on the command line like this: ``--user homer:password``.
 However, for security reasons this should be avoided on shared systems (like the :abbr:`UI (User Interface)`) because it allows other local users to read the password with the ``ps`` command.

-If on your system there are no Grid :abbr:`CA (Certificate Authority)` certificates available in ``/etc/grid-security/certificates/``, you can install them by following these instructions: https://dist.eugridpma.info/distribution/igtf/, or you can specify ``--insecure`` to skip certificate checking (not recommended!).

 Downloading